SueMap Home Page

 We designed the letters so they can be used with standard window envelopes.

-Finding Your Data Files
+Full Access mode and Finding Your Data Files

-How to find your Application and Data files — without using the desktop shortcut:
+WHY you might want to find your Application and Data files — without using the desktop shortcut:

-Unless you've downloaded Cat’s Meow from this website, the desktop shortcut opens the program in Runtime.
+Unless you've downloaded Cat’s Meow from this website, the desktop shortcut opens the program in Runtime, not Full Access.You’ll need to locate the program in Windows Explorer to make copies for backups.

 (This location applies only if we installed your system for you.
 If you downloaded it from this site, you made a note of where you placed it.
-Right?)
+Right?)>

 File Extensions